Yury-Shevchenko/samply/docs/README.md

 ## Support

-If you have problems with the application and seek support, please feel free to join our [Samply Slack chat](https://join.slack.com/t/open-lab-online/shared_invite/enQtNDU3MzgzMzY4NDcxLTBjZTg1NmViYTEwYWI0NmE3MDZmM2QwMzNhZmRmNmZkMDRhMzhlNTZlZWU2OWU0MmU5YTBhMjU4MWFlYjcwYjA).
+If you have problems with the application and seek support, please feel free to join our [Samply Slack chat](https://join.slack.com/t/samply-workspace/shared_invite/zt-e085hyyv-pFczGQFnVCA2w8lkcTmk6w).

+## About us

+Samply is developed by Yury Shevchenko with the help of many great collaborators.
+Yury is a postdoc in the iScience group at the University of Konstanz in Germany.

 ## License